 You need to know two things to tune a guzheng: The pitch for each string and the location of each bridge.
 Okay that’s 42 things.
 But!
 To make your life easier below are tuning diagrams for the most common keys in major pentatonic scales.
-These diagrams are intended for beginners; the movable bridges are slightly closer to the right bridge making the strings easier to press.
+These diagrams are intended for beginners; the movable bridges are slightly closer to the right side which makes the strings easier to press.
 Experienced players may want to shift the bridges to the left by up to 2 cm.
 These diagrams are based on full-sized (64.5”, 164cm) 21-string guzheng.

 These charts and diagrams were built by shifting a full sized instrument from the Key of D to each of the other keys and recording their positions.
 The original Key of D was tuned based on Carol Chang’s Tuning Document.
 Her and therefore these charts are designed for lower tensions.
 They are easier to play and less prone to breaking strings.
 The Dunhuang company suggests adults play with bridges about 2 cm further to the left, demanding a substantially higher tension.
 This offer more control of embellishments but requires extra care when tuning to avoid breaking strings.

 Some string tensions had to be adjusted when moving between certain keys which is not best practice.
 Then again, most instruments will not be moved through 7 keys in a single sitting.

 Your instrument’s length, bridge height, strings, and tension preferences will lead to different distances.
 Feel free to send your own measurements in and we’ll compile them!
 For a chart of specific frequencies, see this Piano Key Frequencies file from Vibrationdata.com.

 1: Check bridge placement